LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

 6. Set the environment variable `OCI_REGION` to store your cloud region identifier, for example, “us-phoenix-1”.
+Replace the placeholder `<region>` with your value.

 	```bash
 	<copy>